| Home |

 U.S. Open of Surfing, the crowd whisked Machado atop their shoulders,

 amid chants of "U - S-A!
 U - S - A!"
-The sand became a mob scene,
+The sand became a mob scene, erupting with screams of joy, built up during the last minute of the final

 which saw Machado lose his lead to second place winner Brazil's Marcelo